I didn’t want to workout the other day. I was dead tired. Just couldn’t sleep the night before. But I did it anyway.

-A few years back, my wife, Jude, and I ran our first half-marathon.
+A number of years ago, my wife, Jude, and I ran our first half-marathon.
 I had never run that far before.
-Because we have young kids, we were only able to run together once during our 13 weeks of training.
+Because our kids were really young, we were only able to run together once during our 13 weeks of training.
 Still, she pushed me out of bed when I didn’t want to go.
 I bribed her with breakfast when she didn’t want to go.
 It made a huge difference.

 Pursuing a goal with someone else is the ultimate form of accountability.
 But just mustering the courage to tell someone about your crazy plans will help a lot.

 Who else knows what you’re pursuing?
 If no one knows, call a trusted friend today and tell him or her.
 Ask for their prayers and encouragement.
 Invite them to ask you about your progress from time to time.
 You’ll be amazed at what a difference it makes.

 It doesn’t matter whether I’m feeling energized or tired, there always comes a time during a workout when I want to quit.
 There are other things I’d rather be doing.
 I wonder whether it’s making any difference.
 That’s when the power of small wins is especially helpful.

 When I’m biking outside, I’ll pick a landmark that I know is coming up ahead – maybe a certain cross street.
 If I’m on the bike in our basement, I’ll aim for the next five minutes and then the next five.
 After I hit each sub-goal, I’ll set a new one.